Irregular periods are when menstrual bleeding is unpredictable or happens more or less often than it does for the average person.

 Yoga is a physical form of meditation that most people can try at home.
 Many people across the world use this ancient practice daily to improve their well-being.

 Practicing yoga may be an effective way to regulate periods.
-A small-scale 2013 study found that a daily yoga practice helped to balance hormones linked with irregular periods.
+A

 Yoga with Adriene offers simple yoga videos that are suitable for beginners.